DEFENSIVE COACHING STAFF

 MARCUS PATTON | DEFENSIVE COORDINATOR

-When the 2018 football season begins, Marcus Patton will start his third season as the defensive coordinator and secondary coach for Texan Football.
+When the 2019 football season begins, Marcus Patton will start his fourth season as the defensive coordinator and secondary coach for Texan Football.

 In his debut season with the purple and white, Patton went to work in turning around a Tarleton defense that surrendered the most yards in school history the season before.
 In Patton’s debut season, the Texans improved dramatically by improving their points and yards allowed by large margins.
 The Texans saw an improvement of 120.9 yards and 13.5 points per game from 2015 to 2016 under Patton in his debut campaign, including a starring showcase against Eastern New Mexico on Oct.
 15, 2016 when Patton’s defense held the No. 2-ranked rushing offense to 100 yards below its season average in a 26-16 road victory.

 He coached Tarleton’s Cody Burtscher to one of the most decorated seasons by a single player in school history as the senior was named first-team All-LSC, All-Region, AFCA All-America, and the Lone Star Conference Linebacker of the Year under Patton’s leadership.
 In addition to Burtscher, Patton’s defense also boasted EJ Speed, who earned second-team honors and led the nation in forced fumbles, as well as honorable mention All-LSC players Dominique Martin, Chase Varnado, Basil Jackson, and Treston Ridge.

 He followed that up in 2017 by keeping the Texan Defense among the top four in the Lone Star Conference in Scoring Defense (27.8).
 Tarleton held six of its 12 opponents in 2017 to 24 points or fewer, which included keeping Western Oregon to a season-low six points in the Homecoming Game.